makotot/react-scrollspy/README.md

 ### `highlightAllItemsInView= { Boolean }`

-Enables highlighting of all navigation elements that are currently visible in the viewport.
+Enables highlighting of all navigation elements that are currently visible in the viewport [Optional].

 ## Methods